rinkucool007/pp-dashing-js/README.md

 Every new Dashing project comes with sample widgets & sample dashboards for you to explore.
 The directory is setup as follows:

-* Assets — All your images, fonts, and js/coffeescript libraries.
-Uses <del>[Sprockets](https://github.com/sstephenson/sprockets)</del> [Mincer](http://nodeca.github.io/mincer/).
-* Dashboards — One .jade file for each dashboard that contains the layout for the widgets.
-* Jobs — Your js/coffee jobs for fetching data (e.g for calling third party APIs like twitter).
-Name them *\*.job.js/\*.job.coffee*
-* Lib — Optional js/coffee files to help out your jobs.
-* Public — Static files that you want to serve.
-A good place for a favicon or a custom 404 page.
-* Widgets — All the html/css/coffee for individual widgets.

 Run `dashing-js` from command line to find out what command line tools are available to you.